Disused railway stations on the Bristol to Exeter Line: Weston-super-Mare

 The first Weston-super-Mare station was a terminus to a branch from Weston Junction.
 It was replaced by a second station, also a terminus and later known as Locking Road to distinguish it from the third (and current) station.

 Bleadon and Uphill

 A new station (51.3150°N 2.9687°W) was opened in 1871 at the south end of Uphill cutting, midway between that village (on the other side of the hill) and Bleadon.
+Originally called 'Uphill', it was renamed 'Bleadon and Uphill' in 1872.
 Uphill Junction, the southern end of the Weston Loop, was opened at the other end of the cutting in 1884.

 The station was unstaffed from 2 November 1959 and finally closed on 5 October 1964.
 It then became the home of a small railway museum, the star exhibits being ex-Cardiff Railway 0-4-0ST 1338 and a British Railways railbus.
 The museum has since closed and the exhibits moved to other sites, but the platforms are still there as is the station master's house, albeit with a more modern extension.